 - > GetAnalysis

 - < ok 5

-- < Deterministic CurryTerm
+- < Deterministic curryterm

-- < Deterministic Text
+- < Deterministic text

-- < Deterministic XML
+- < Deterministic json

-- < HigherOrder CurryTerm
+- < HigherOrder curryterm

-- < DependsOn CurryTerm
+- < DependsOn curryterm

 The command SetCurryPath instructs CASS to use the given directories to search for modules to be analyzed.
 This is necessary since the CASS server might be started in a different location than its client.